gpuweb/spirv-execution-env/execution-env.md

 ### Introduction

-WebGPU is a client API for SPIR-V. Valid s<span style="color:#222222;">haders for WebGPU are defined by this document in addition to the [Khronos SPIR-V Specification, version 1.3, revision 5](https://www.khronos.org/registry/spir-v/specs/unified1/SPIRV.html)<span style="color:#222222;">.<span style="color:#222222;">  [TBD: update to latest available specification] See the "Version" subsection below for allowed version numbers.</span></span></span>
+Shaders in SPIR-V that may be translated into WGSL are specified by this rules in this document in addition to the [Khronos SPIR-V Specification](https://www.khronos.org/registry/spir-v/specs/unified1/SPIRV.html).
+[TBD: update to latest available specification] See the "Version" subsection below for allowed version numbers.

-The following sections visit the parts of a SPIR-V module, in order, covering each section, and state additional requirements for using shaders in WebGPU.
+The following sections visit the parts of a SPIR-V module, in order, covering each section, and state additional requirements for SPIR-V shaders translatable for use in WebGPU.
 These are in addition to all requirements already present in the SPIR-V specification itself.

 ### Undefined Behaviour